-- Further raise the profile of careers education across the school to ensure it supports students to engage with future careers and job opportunities. - Further develop our personal development curriculum to provide high quality opportunities to build knowledge, skills and behaviours that will support students to flourish in society. - Further, develop our enrichment programme to provide a varied programme of activities and opportunities across year groups.
-We will track the attendance of specific groups to ensure equal opportunity for all. - Further, develop the curriculum around mental health including resilience and self-care. - Further develop our SMSC and Character provision by achieving recognised accreditation in these areas - Further develop the schools inclusive ethos to ensure all protected characteristics are embedded in our practices.
+- Continue to develop Careers Education to ensure that work experience opportunities support students to engage with future careers and an understanding of work practices.. - Continue to develop our personal development curriculum to provide high quality opportunities to build knowledge, skills and behaviours that will support students to flourish in society. - Continue to develop our enrichment programme to provide a varied programme of activities and opportunities across year groups.
+We will track the participation of specific groups to ensure equal opportunity for all. - Further, develop the curriculum around mental health including resilience and self-care. - Continue to develop the work we are doing around Inclusion, Diversity and Equality. - Further develop the schools inclusive ethos to ensure all protected characteristics are embedded in our practices.